 Goal 12 is implemented through Oregon Administrative Rules 660-012.
 Oregon Administrative Rule 660-012-0060(1) defines when a plan or land use regulation amendment significantly impacts a transportation facility.
-The proposed zone change to the MU-II zone is not projected to have a significant impact on the transportation system because the trip generation is similar between the existing and proposed zones, and the existing Comprehensive Plan Map designation of these properties is Mixed Use.
-The uses allowed in the MU-II zone are consistent with the functional classification of Commercial Street SE as a major arterial.
+The proposed zone change is not projected to have a significant impact on the transportation system because the trip generation is similar between the existing and proposed zones, and the existing Comprehensive Plan Map designation of these properties is Mixed Use.
+The uses allowed in the MU-II and MU-III zones are consistent with the functional classification of Commercial Street SE as a major arterial.

-The proposed zone change to MU-II will also require pedestrian-friendly development on properties adjacent to Commercial Street SE in this corridor with connections to pedestrian systems.
+The properties proposed to be rezoned to MU-II will also require pedestrian-friendly development on properties adjacent to Commercial Street SE in this corridor with connections to pedestrian systems.
 In addition, lowering barriers to developing a mix of uses is intended to promote trips by modes other than the single-occupant vehicle.
 This assures that the proposed zone changes conform with this goal.